aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - RwaAToken transfers
   - users cannot transfer their own RwaATokens (transfer and allowance related methods will revert).
-  - new `ATOKEN_ADMIN` can forcibly transfer users' RwaATokens without needing approval (but can still only transfer an RwaAToken amount up to a healthy collateralization/health factor).
+  - new `ATOKEN_ADMIN` role, which can forcibly transfer any RwaAToken without needing approval (but can still only transfer an RwaAToken amount up to a healthy collateralization/health factor).
+This role will be given to the `RwaATokenManager` contract, which will granularly delegate authorization to individual accounts on a per-RwaAToken basis.
+  - note that `ATOKEN_ADMIN` can also forcibly transfer RwaATokens from the treasury address.
+While the treasury address currently does not receive RwaATokens of any sort, if this changes in the future there must be restrictions in place to protect RwaATokens owned by treasury.
 - `RwaATokenManager` contract
-  - external RwaAToken manager smart contract which encodes granular authorized RwaAToken transfer permissions (by granting `AUTHORIZED_TRANSFER_ROLE`).
+  - external RwaAToken manager smart contract which encodes granular authorized RwaAToken transfer permissions (by granting `AUTHORIZED_TRANSFER_ROLE` for specific RwaATokens).
+  - it is expected that only trusted parties (such as token Issuers) will be granted `AUTHORIZED_TRANSFER_ROLE`, and that RwaAToken authorized transfers will only occur in extenuating circumstances (such as resolving [specific edge cases](#edge-cases-of-note)).
+  - it is left to Authorized Transfer Admin to execute authorized transfers that adhere to the underlying RWA Token mechanics and legal compliance (for example, ensuring that RwaAToken recipients are allowlisted to hold the corresponding RWA Token).
 - Supply
   - can only be supplied by permissioned users allowlisted to hold RWA Token (will rely on underlying RWA asset-level permissioning).
   - can be supplied as collateral, through proper risk configuration (non-zero LTV and Liquidation Threshold).